decodewitness/model-ai/README.md

 ~:installing Curl libraries
 (+one time runscript [that deletes its*elf])
 H-E-R-E
---  - PERL INTERVAL OR PARSING --!~ I need your SUDO to install "libcurl4-openssl-dev", else press CTRL + C,\nthen install "libcurl4-openssl-dev" manually with APT.
+--  - PERL INTERVAL OR PARSING --!~ I need your SUDO to install "libcurl4-openssl-dev", else press CTRL + C, and then install "libcurl4-openssl-dev" manually with APT.
 Reading package lists...
 Building dependency tree...
 Reading state information...